mcb2Eexe/test_files/README.md

 Usage:

-Drop in location of choice, open excel doc and enable content
+Drop excel doc and vbs script in location of choice, open excel doc and enable content